koduki/jl2/README.md

 ### Tuple

+Tuple can realize multi type value by Java.
+This is almost Scala's Tuple.

 ```java
 Tuple2<String, Integer> x = new Tuple2<>("A", 10);
 Tuple2<Integer, String> y = $(1, "B"); // '$' method is a syntax sugar.